Advocates for Children of New Jersey; Newark, NJ

 National Academies of Sciences, Engineering, and Medicine; Washington, D.C.

-$100,000 over 15 months to conduct a Board on Children, Youth and Families consensus study resulting in a report that will inform a national policy framework for parenting and family support.
+$100,000 over two years to conduct a Board on Children, Youth and Families consensus study resulting in a report that will inform a national policy framework for parenting and family support.

 New America Foundation; Washington, D.C.

-$95,000 over 18 months for editorial and dissemination support for the book First Things First: Designing a New American Primary School.
+$95,000 over two years for editorial and dissemination support for the book First Things First: Designing a New American Primary School.

 Northwestern University; Evanston, IL